openai/gym/docs/environments.md

 ### Gridworld: A simple 2D grid environment

 The Gridworld package provides grid-based environments to help simulate the results for model-based reinforcement learning algorithms.
 Initial release supports single agent system only.
+Some features in this version of software have become obsolete.
+New features are being added in the software like windygrid environment.

 Learn more here: https://github.com/addy1997/Gridworld